RahulUpadhyay-WarLord/SololearnCodeCoach/README.md

 These are great little puzzles for new programmers.
 I wanted to share my solutions in case anyone was feeling stuck and needed help.

 ## Programming Languages Used
 Currently working in [Python](https://www.python.org/).
-I'll probably try to eventually build out the others in some of the other languages that Python supports.
+I'll probably try to eventually build out the others in some of the other languages that Sololearn supports.
 I will update as that happens.
 Not every problem will be solved in every language.